jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 ### 6I COVID-19 response: Commissioner’s variations
 Power to vary
-(1) The Commissioner may vary the application of a provision in an Inland Revenue Act by— (a) extending a due date, deadline, time period, or timeframe by, within, or in relation to which—
+(1) The Commissioner may vary the application of a provision in an Inland Revenue Act by— (a) extending or otherwise modifying a due date, deadline, time period, or timeframe by, within, or in relation to which—
     (i) a person must comply with a requirement set out in the provision:
     (ii) a person must make an election under the provision:
     (iii) a person’s entitlements, rights, or obligations are affected:
   (b) modifying a procedural or administrative requirement that a person must meet under the provision, for example, modifying the nature or form of information or action required under the provision.
+Meaning of modifying
+(1B) For the purposes of subsection (1), modifying a due date, deadline, time period, or timeframe may include shortening or reducing it if the Commissioner considers it would be advantageous for persons generally or for a particular class of persons.
 Person treated as meeting requirements
 (2) A person who complies with a variation made under this section is treated as having met their requirements under the relevant Act.
 General application